 Candidates should have excellent organizational and communication skills.
 This position is best suited for those working towards careers as professional stage managers.
 Apprentices are eligible to join the Equity Membership Candidacy Program, potentially leading to full membership at the end of their term.

-The deadline for the 2018-19 Season has passed, however we are currently looking for a Stage Management apprentice to fill the remainder of the 2018-19 Season starting immediately.
-Please check back in December for more information.
+The deadline for the 2018-19 Season has passed.
+Please check back in December for more information on 2019-20 apprentices.

 Please note: Olney Theatre Center is strongly committed to affirmative action throughout its Apprentice programs.
 In particular, the company recognizes a critical need to offer training opportunities to minority students and aspiring professionals who wish to enter the field of theater arts.
 As part of this commitment, Olney Theatre Center strongly encourages people of all backgrounds, experiences, abilities, and perspectives to apply.